xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

-If we classify the instruction formats according to the strict rule of "different bit-fields or different operand types, different format", then *the v1.00 LoongArch base ISA has a total of 39 distinct instruction formats*.
+If we classify the instruction formats according to the strict rule of "different bit-fields or different operand types, different format", then the v1.00 LoongArch base <abbr title="instruction set architecture">ISA</abbr>
+has a total of *39 distinct instruction formats*.
 The community-maintained [loongarch-opcodes][loongarch-opcodes] project provides a collection of all publicly known LoongArch instructions, and a precise naming scheme for instruction formats.